• Skip to primary navigation

 • Cover with a lid and cook for 6-8 minutes until the tomatoes soften.

-• Add marinated shrimp.
+• Add marinated shrimp and water.
 Stir well and let the curry cook for 5-7 minutes until shrimp is just cooked.
 Do not overcook.

 • Garnish with cilantro.
 Shrimp masala is ready.
 Enjoy with basmati rice and naan.